 - Make the popovers

-- 4. Place the milk in a bowl and microwave on high for 2 minutes, or until warm to the touch.
-Sift the flour, salt, and baking powder together in a large mixing bowl.
+- 4. Place the milk in a bowl and microwave on high for 1 1/2 to 2 minutes, or until warm to the touch.

-- 6. Spray a popover tin generously with nonstick spray.
-Fill the popover cups almost to the top with the batter and place the popover tin on a cookie sheet.
-Transfer to the oven and bake for 15 minutes.
-Turn down the oven temperature to 375°F and bake for 30 to 35 minutes longer, until the popovers are a deep golden brown on the outside and airy on the inside.
+- 10. Bake for 15 minutes.
+Turn down the oven temperature to 375°F and bake for 30 to 35 minutes more, until the popovers are golden brown on the outside and airy on the inside.